TIGER-AI-Lab/StructLM/README.md

 This is the repository for the paper "StructLM: Towards Building Generalist Models for Structured Knowledge Grounding".

 You can use this repository to evaluate the models.
 To reproduce the models, use [SKGInstruct](https://huggingface.co/datasets/TIGER-Lab/SKGInstruct) in your preferred finetuning framework.
+The checkpoitns are being released on [Huggingface](https://huggingface.co/collections/TIGER-Lab/structlm-65dcab5a183c499cc365fafc).

 The processed test data is already provided, but the prompts used for training and testing can be found in `/prompts`